oktadev/okta-blog/_source/_posts/2017-10-19-use-openid-connect-to-build-a-simple-node-website.md

 here](/blog/2017/07/25/oidc-primer-part-1).

-You can also [follow OktaDev](https://twitter.com/oktadev) and [Okta](https://twitter.com/oktadev) on Twitter to see more of what I'm working on, and ask any auth-related questions you might have.
+You can also [follow OktaDev](https://twitter.com/oktadev) and [Okta](https://twitter.com/oktadev) on Twitter to see more of what we're working on at Okta or follow [Randall](https://twitter.com/rdegges) for my latest work. on, and ask any auth-related questions you might have.